Questions to Ask at Your IEP Meeting

 You don't have to ask all of them.
 Use what fits your situation.

-You do not have to answer everything or make any decisions during the meeting.
+You do not have to sign anything on the spot.

 Jump to: